Women escape carjacker behind Cooper-Young bar

 MEMPHIS, Tenn. — Police are looking for a man who carjacked two women behind a popular Cooper-Young bar.

-The women had just left DKDC at 964 South Cooper when they got into a black Range Rover late Monday night.
+The women had just left DKDC at 964 South Cooper when they got into a black Range Rover early Monday morning.

 The two women were sitting in the car when a man opened the rear driver’s side door and got in.